 Several cruise lines that visit Portofino: Azamara, Silversea, Star Clippers, Windstar.

-Livorno – for Pisa and Florence
+Livorno – the Cruise Port for Pisa and Florence

 On Italy’s central west coast, is the once-thriving seaport of Livorno.
 Now undergoing a cultural resurgence, Livorno is the stepping off point for cruise passengers to reach nearby Pisa and Florence.

 While Pisa and Florence are both situated along the banks of the River Arno, Pisa is only a 20 minute motor coach ride from the port.
 Unfortunately, most ships only spend one day in Livorno.
 You’ll have to choose between a day in Pisa (and possibly Lucca or another city or event near Pisa) or a full day in Florence.